cryptodeal/zigTensor/README.md

 ### Status

-The project is in the incredibly early stages of development and not enough of the core functionality has been implemented for the library to be usable.
-Currently, development is solely focused on OSx and leveraging ArrayFire for the backend.
+The project is in the incredibly early stages of development and only the core Tensor/Tensor Ops functionality is currently functional.
+Autograd is a WIP.

+Currently, development is solely focused on OSx/Linux and leveraging ArrayFire for the backend.

 ### Basic Tensor Usage